e-kwsm/symmetry/README.md

 <P>
 The idea of the algorithm is very simple: the list of the symmetry operations in each point group is unique.
-The code attemps to locate all symmetry operations, and then compares the list to the tabulated list of point groups.
+The code attempts to locate all symmetry operations, and then compares the list to the tabulated list of point groups.
 As the result, the algorithm is very robust to small deviations from the exact symmetry, and does not get confused by high-symmetry groups.
 The downside of this approach is that symmetry analysis is quite expensive, and scales